C4T-BuT-S4D/c4t-but-s4d.github.io/content/blog/sasctf2024-stuhnet/index.md

 tldr: "challenge we solved by running angr on a binary generated from pseudocode of the wasm file"
 date: "2024-05-21T22:24:53+02:00"
 tags: [reverse]
+summary: |
+  We were given a website that loads a WASM module.
+The website splits a string into 6 parts, then runs 6 different WASM check functions on the parts.
+If they are successful, it gives us the flag.
+I used wasm2ida to get an ELF binary with the same code and Ghidra with the WASM plugin to get decompilation.
+The checks themselves looked SMT-solvable, so I first tried to use Z3 but failed miserably.
+I then went on to use angr on a binary I wrote myself with the functions copied from disassembly.
 ---

 ## Basics